Definition

 - Investigations: Colonoscopic biopsy shows lymphocytic or collagenous inflammation.

-- Investigations: Pancreatic enzyme levels, imaging (CT or MRI), and fecal elastase test.
+- Investigations: Pancreatic enzyme levels, imaging (CT or MRI), and faecal elastase test.

 - Symptoms: Similar to coeliac disease but without serological or histological abnormalities.